usdot-jpo-ode/wzdx/data-tables/road_events.md

 This table is related to the [lanes](/data-tables/lanes.md) table;  For each record in the  road_events table there may exists a one or more records in the lanes table.
 The road_event_id field acts  as the foreign key in the lanes table.

+This table is related to the [activities](/data-tables/activities.md) table;  For each record in the  road_events table there may exists a one or more records in the activites table.
+The road_event_id field acts  as the foreign key in the activities table.

 Field Name | Data Type | Description | Conformance | Notes
 ---------- | --------- | ---------------- | ----------- | -----
 road_event_id|ID|A unique identifier issued by the data feed provider to identify the road event.|Required|Primary Key